ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

+You can now use chains_CD_model_AB.pdb for SimRNAweb simulation.
+You will need to modify the PDB structure file as described in the next section for simulation with standalone SimRNA program.

-#### Preparing pdb file for simulation with standalone SimRNA program.
+#### Preparing structure file for simulation with standalone SimRNA program.

-Command-line SimRNA program requires only a PDB structure file prepared with frozen atoms flagged in the occupancy field.
+Command-line SimRNA program does not need sequence and list of frozen atoms.
+You must incorporate this information into the PDB structure file.

-Combine chains A and B:
+Combine chains A and B if you have not done this yet:
 ~~~
 cat chain_C_model_A.pdb chain_D_model_B.pdb > chains_CD_model_AB.pdb
 ~~~
 {: .bash}

-SimRNA expects all residues to have a P atom.
-SimRNA web will do it automatically, but for simulation with a standalone SimRNA program, you need to add phosphate to the 5' terminal of chain D manually.
+You will need to apply two modifications.
+First, you need to add  phosphate to the 5' terminal of chain D. SimRNA expects all residues to have a P atom.
+SimRNAweb will add P automatically, but for simulation with a standalone SimRNA program, you need to do it manually.
 There are several options to add phosphate.

+##### Rename O5' atom to P
-The most straightforward fix is to rename O5' atom to P. if you chose to do this, you can skip the next section.
+The most straightforward fix is to rename O5' atom to P. if you chose to do this, save the edited file chains_CD_model_AB.pdb as chains_CD_model_AB_5P.pdb, and skip the next step.

-**Adding 5' monophosphate with AmberTools/20.**
+##### Add 5' monophosphate with AmberTools/20.
 First, rename the phosphorylated 5' terminal nucleotide according to AMBER convention.
 The names of phosphorylated terminals in AMBER are A5, C5, G5, U5, DA5, DC5, DG5, DT5.
 Libraries of phosphorylated 5' terminal nucleotides are in the file 'terminal_monophosphate.lib'.
 We need to load the RNA force field and this file.
 ~~~
 $ module load StdEnv/2020  gcc/9.3.0  openmpi/4.0.3 ambertools/20